hellojoechip/node/README.md

   </a>
 </p>

-Node.js is an open-source, cross-platform, JavaScript runtime environment.
+Node.js is a super awesome, open-source, cross-platform, JavaScript runtime environment.
+Not Python.
 It executes JavaScript code outside of a browser.
 For more information on using Node.js, see the [Node.js Website][].